 SORP 80B Mortality risk In practice, obligations to make post-retirement payments to members will often be set out in the members' agreement, and will often reflect significant mortality risk (eg, because the LLP agrees to make payments only for as long as the former member is alive, and there is no terminal payment).
-Where this is the case, it is likely that the LLP will historically have accounted for the obligations as provisions within the scope of FRS 12 Provisions, Contingent Liabilities and Contingent Assets.
-On adoption of FRS 102, the obligations will fall within the scope of FRS 103; however, FRS 103 will permit the LLP to continue its previous accounting policies.
+Where this is the case, the obligations will fall within the scope of FRS 103; however, FRS 103 will permit the LLP to continue its previous accounting policies prior to the adoption of FRS 103.
 Nevertheless, the LLP should consider whether it needs to provide any additional disclosures in order to meet the requirements of FRS 103.

-Notes forming part of the financial statements for the year ended 31 December 2021 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2024 (continued)